By Katie Reed | August 3, 2022 | Blog Translation Tips

 Latest figures show that in 2022 there are nearly 2 billion websites online, a figure that has more than doubled since 2015.
 However, 80% of the content on these websites is only available in English, despite non-English languages such as Chinese, Spanish and Arabic making up 75% of the languages spoken online.

-For businesses looking to take advantage of this gap in the global market, it’s worth keeping in mind that it’s not as simple as just translating the words on your website.
+For businesses looking to take advantage of this gap in the, it’s worth keeping in mind that it’s not as simple as just translating the words on your website.
 There are a lot of variables to consider to make sure you get it right.

 Here are The Language Factory’s five tips for accurate website translation

 Experienced mother-tongue linguists will understand not just the words needed for translation, but also the nuances of culture and regionality that are crucial to making sure your website content speaks to your audience.

 Rome wasn’t built in a day and your global business doesn’t need to be either.
 Carefully select your markets and research the appropriate languages.
 It’s important that you have the time to dedicate to any new market, so consider starting with one language and build up from there, not forgetting to follow up with suitable keywords and other SEO tools.
 It’s also worth remembering that some countries have a range of languages and dialects and that just because a language is an official one it doesn’t mean it’s the best choice.